larseggert/bcp45bis/draft-eggert-bcp45bis.md

 The sergeants-at-arms are intended to establish a self-moderation function on the community, by the community.
-The IETF Chair therefore SHOULD NOT appoint an SAA who is serving in a NomCom-appointed IETF leadership position.
+The IETF Chair therefore should not appoint an SAA who is serving in a NomCom-appointed IETF leadership position.
 If an SAA is selected for such a position, they will step down as SAA.